 Getting an ExpressVPN account setup is fast and easy.
 Follow these steps:

-- Go to ExpressVPN’s website (not blocked in China) and sign up for a plan.
+- Go to ExpressVPN’s website (thankfully it is not blocked in China) and sign up for a plan.
 You automatically get their 30-day money back guarantee.
+Use our link and you get 3 months FREE, too!

-- After filling in your details and paying, you will be given a security key (a long string of random letters and numbers) Remember to copy this key!
+- After filling in your details and paying, you will be given an activation key (a long string of random letters and numbers) Remember to copy this key!

-- Download the ExpressVPN for your desktop (PC or Mac) from the ExpressVPN website.
+- Download the ExpressVPN app for your desktop (PC or Mac) from the ExpressVPN website.

 - Download the Express VPN app for your mobile device (iOS or Android) from the Apple App store or the Google Play Store.
 Android users in China will not be able to access the Google Play Store.
 You will need to manually setup your VPN connection before downloading the app from the Play Store.